mynorel/framework/README.md

 - **Prelude Middleware:** Modular pipelines, global and per-sequence, with narrative metaphors.
 - **Services Layer:** Business logic, logging, authorization, theming, and more—injectable and extendable.
 - **Facades:** Thin, expressive, and delegate to services for testability and flexibility.
-- **CLI & Console:** Powerful command system for developer tools and automation.
+- **CLI & Console:** Powerful command system for developer tools, automation, and narrative test running.
 - **Configuration:** All config in `/config`, environment-driven, no magic.
 - **PSR-4 Autoloading:** Modern, Composer-based, no require_once.
 - **Ready for plugins, DI, and extension.**